FMP

 What is Alpha?

-Alpha is a measure of an investment's performance relative to a market index or benchmark.
-It indicates the excess return an investment generates compared to the return expected based on its risk level.
+Alpha is a measure of an investment's performance relative to a benchmark index, such as the S&P 500.
+It represents the excess return that an investment generates compared to the return expected based on its risk level.
+In other words, Alpha indicates whether an investment has outperformed or underperformed the market after adjusting for risk.

 What is Beta?